mdn/content/files/en-us/web/api/serviceworkercontainer/index.md

 {{APIRef("Service Workers API")}}

-The `ServiceWorkerContainer` interface of the [Service Worker API](/en-US/docs/Web/API/Service_Worker_API) provides an object representing the service worker as an overall unit in the network ecosystem, including facilities to register, unregister and update service workers, and access the state of service workers and their registrations.
+The **`ServiceWorkerContainer`** interface of the [Service Worker API](/en-US/docs/Web/API/Service_Worker_API) provides an object representing the service worker as an overall unit in the network ecosystem, including facilities to register, unregister and update service workers, and access the state of service workers and their registrations.

-Most importantly, it exposes the {{domxref("ServiceWorkerContainer.register", "ServiceWorkerContainer.register()")}} method used to register service workers, and the {{domxref("ServiceWorkerContainer.controller")}} property used to determine whether or not the current page is actively controlled.
+Most importantly, it exposes the {{domxref("ServiceWorkerContainer.register()")}} method used to register service workers, and the {{domxref("ServiceWorkerContainer.controller")}} property used to determine whether or not the current page is actively controlled.

 {{InheritanceDiagram}}